bramerdaniel/ConsoLovers/LatestChanges.md

 ### 4. Easy help text header customisation with the ICustomizedHeader interface

 To simplify the customization of a command header in the help, I introduzed the `ICustomizedHeader` interface.
-Just umplement this interface in your args class.
+Just implement this interface in your args class.

 ```c#
 public class SomeArgs : ICustomizedHeader